logicminds/logicminds.github.io/content/post/trunk_based_development.md

 ```

 ### Eating cake
 Now, some may have noticed that a manually assigned map of code to environments doesn't allow for the dynamic environment creation we are accustomed to.
 While this is true, you should know that R10k allows you to have multiple sources.
-This means you can configure R10k to use YAML based and dynamic (traditional) thus bringing both worlds together into a true TRUNK based development workflow with automatic environment creation.
+This means you can configure R10k to use YAML and git based (traditional) thus bringing both worlds together into a true TRUNK based development workflow with automatic environment creation.

 Below is a snippet of a basic setup for puppet enterprise.
 Non PE users can use the r10k puppet module with a similar hiera key